porsche-design-system/porsche-design-system/packages/ui-kit-scss-utils/README.md

 This package contains helpful SCSS functions, mixins and variables.

 ### Install
-It's necessary to have access to Porsche UI private npm registry to be able to install `@porsche-ui/ui-kit-scss-utils` npm package.
+It's necessary to have access to Porsche UI private NPM registry to be able to install `@porsche-ui/ui-kit-scss-utils` NPM package.
 If you don't have an account yet, please first read more about getting started as developer on https://ui.porsche.com

 ```
 // install with npm: